pritom169/KTR-UniBam/README.md

 - What are delay, loss, and throughput?
 - OSI Model vs. TCP/IP Protocol Stack. `***`
 - How various protocols stay in the TCP/IP Protocol Stack? `***`
-- How does a packet traverse throguh various layers of TCP/IP Protocol Stack?
+- How does a packet traverse through various layers of TCP/IP Protocol Stack?
-- Types of attack: Sniffing, IP Spoffing, DoS, DDoS.
+- Types of attack: Sniffing, IP Spoofing, DoS, DDoS.
 - Lines of defense: Authentication, Authorization, Confidentiality, Integrity, Firewall.

 ## Chapter 2: The Application Layer